jaredboice/daniel-san/README.md

 In the code block below, the 'monthly bitcoin' account/rule has a modulus of 3 and a cycle of 1.
 In this context, the operation will occur every third trigger of the frequency (in this case every third occurrence of the 30th - or every three months on the 30th).
 The cycle represents the current phase towards the modulus (in this case it represents the 1st month out of the 3 total modulus cycles).
-Adding a syncDate attribute (as seen in the 'debauchery' account/rule) can make your life easier by syncing the appropriate cycle/modulus phase to a specific date (either forwards or backwards).
+Adding a syncDate attribute (as seen in the 'shenanigans' account/rule) can make your life easier by syncing the appropriate cycle/modulus phase to a specific date (either forwards or backwards).
 By syncing a cycle of 1 within a modulus of 2 on a syncDate of '2019-08-12' you are "syncing" that specific phase of the 1/2 cycle to that date (cycling backward or forward depending on whether the syncDate is in the past or the future).
 This will keep that account/rule moduluating as you expect without any further adjustments.